Mental Health Care: Zero Suicide Initiative

 There is no cost to access or implement the Zero Suicide Community Implementation Toolkit.
 The toolkit is free and is available for any organization who wishes to utilize it as a resource.
 It is our hope that this practical toolkit will be widely used to help expand the potential for suicide prevention across our province.

-You can access the toolkit via Niagara Region Public Health's Website.
-If you have any questions, would like more information or to connect with St. Joseph's about implementing Zero Suicide within your organization, please contact Shauna Graf, Zero Suicide Project Lead for St. Joseph’s.
+If you have any questions, would like more information or would like to connect with St. Joseph's about implementing Zero Suicide within your organization, please contact Shauna Graf, Zero Suicide Project Lead for St. Joseph’s.

 Check out additional information including a quick reference document with suicide prevention resources for those with lived experience, a video on how to talk to someone who may be at risk and much more.